 As a child of the ’80s, I remember when kindergarten was only a half-day long, and elementary school was a place where learning was fun.
 I also remember never coming home with homework until I was in fourth grade.
 I didn’t realize just how different school was nowadays until my first child started kindergarten a few years ago.
 When we, parents, were told what to expect when it came to homework, I thought the teacher was joking.
 Homework?!
 In kindergarten?!
 You’ve got to be kidding.

 She wasn’t.
 And neither was my child’s first-grade teacher the following year.
 I was shocked at the amount of homework my child came home with every week, and honestly, I thought it was pretty pointless.
-And even though my instincts told me that elementary school homework was unnecessary, I trusted the teachers and made sure my kid got it done.
+And even though my instincts told me that elementary school homework was unnecessary, I trusted the teachers and ensured my kid got it done.
 But I was never really convinced of its effectiveness.

 There is minimal benefit to homework for younger children.

 More and more teachers, however, are seeing the drawbacks to such rigorous homework requirements and have had enough.
-One teacher wrote in an article that she believed “minor academic benefits to assigning mandatory nightly homework simply do not outweigh the substantial drawbacks, which include potentially turning young children against school at the beginning of their academic journey.”
+One teacher wrote in an article that “minor academic benefits to assigning mandatory nightly homework simply do not outweigh the substantial drawbacks, which include potentially turning young children against school at the beginning of their academic journey.”
 She stopped assigning homework to her second-grade students.
 Instead, she sent home a list of ideas that encouraged at-home learning.
-She found that her students overwhelmingly used their free time to explore ideas that interested them and started doing more work at home.
+She found that her students overwhelmingly used their free time to explore ideas that interested them and started doing more work at home.3

 What helps young children learn most effectively?